Best Ping Monitoring Tools

 Cons:

-• Must reach out to sales for a quote, pricing not transparent
+• Opaque Pricing: Requires reaching out to sales for pricing information, lacking transparent pricing details upfront.

 Overall we recommend Power Admin to those users who need a lean ping monitoring platform through which to ping multiple IP addresses.
 If you’d like to purchase a copy of Power Admin, then you’ll need to contact the company directly and fill out a short email form.
 There is also a 30-day free trial of Power Admin Server Monitor.